AMWA-TV/is-13/docs/Overview.md

 ## Introduction

-AMWA IS-13 specifies how to update distinguishing information in an NMOS system.
+AMWA IS-13 specifies how to update resource annotations in an NMOS system.

-- The [Read/Write Node API](../APIs/ReadWriteNodeAPI.raml) is used to update resource labels, descriptions and tags on a Node.
+- The [Annotation API](../APIs/AnnotationAPI.raml) is used to update resource labels, descriptions and tags on a Node.

 The Specification includes: